Temps and termites are on the rise. Schedule your free inspection today.

 Flea prevention: tips for pets and home

-• Refrain from letting your pets roam free
+• Refrain from letting your pets roam free, where wild rodents or chipmunks may live

 • Utilize flea prevention products on pets

-• Vacuum frequently to make sure fleas or other pests are not burrowing in your carpet.
+• Vacuum frequently to make sure fleas or other pests are not burrowing in your carpet or furniture.

 How to get rid of fleas

-Fleas are very difficult to get rid of, especially Oriental rat fleas; but if you’d like to attempt it yourself, there are a few things you can try.
-These remedies often do not work on their own, but they provide a great starting place!
+Fleas can be very difficult to get rid of.
+However, if you’d like to try it yourself, there are a few things you can try.
+These remedies often do not work on their own, but they provide a great starting point.

 Find your local branch